MicrosoftDocs/azure-video-indexer/azure-video-indexer/face-grouping-how-to.md

 ### Find all the videos where the person is detected

 After a person is labeled, you can find all the videos where the identified person appears.
 You can use the people section of a video’s insights, select the People item from the Model customizations menu, or you can search for the person’s name.

-Adding a link to get a [term](https://learn.microsoft.com/en-us/windows-server/) out of GitHub.
-This will be deleted.